Posted by Tsaress in May 19,2012 with Comments Off

 But would she get involved if made an offer?
 “Oh, who knows.
 I guess you can only cross that bridge when you come to it!”

 This entry was posted on Saturday, May 19th, 2012 at 10:59 pm and is filed under Doctor Who, Gallery, Not Another Happy Ending.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.